yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 If the `klusterlet-registration-agent` deployment is not found, then go to the next step to check the klusterlet agent instance.
 Which is responsible to create the klusterlet registration agent!

-(3) Check the klusterlet agent instance
+(3) Check the klusterlet agent controller instance(deployment and pod)

 ```bash
 # the deployment